A snapshot shows a moment in time, a good photograph tells a story, a great photograph captures your imagination.

 We have been scanning and restoring images since 2002.
 It all started with wanting to share some old family photo albums with relatives.

 Admittedly we started by making all the mistakes that could be made, like using the default settings on a cheap scanner.
-Our photo editing software was not much better; the program that came with a digital camera.
-Early on, knowledge about scanning and photo restoration/retouching was sparse.
+Our photo editing software was not much better; it was the program that came with a digital camera.
+Early on, knowledge about scanning and photo restoration was sparse.
 Nevertheless, the restoration bug had bitten us .

-Around that time, a couple of books about photo restoration were published.
-We read and practiced; when we were done we practiced and read some more.
+Soon afterwards a couple of books about photo restoration were published.
 We still review these classics on a regular basis.
 Our search for knowledge and understanding of restoration has never wavered.
 We are constantly reading and reviewing so we can bring you the best possible images.
-On a side note, we have also upgraded our scanner (Epson) and software (Photoshop).

-We bring to you our years of experience and skill.
 We do all of our work in house and rest assured; once your photos arrive here, they stay here.
-When your mailed in order is complete, it is shipped back to you (with tracking).
-Electronic orders are returned via email or file storage service, depending on overall file size.
+When your mailed in order is complete, it is shipped back to you with tracking.

 Who I am

 As far back as I can remember I have been drawing, designing, building, or painting something.
-From drawing pictures during English, math, and science classes to building and painting model cars, ships, and the desk: I have always been creative.
+From drawing pictures during English, Math, and Science classes to building and painting model cars, ships, or spacecraft: I have always been creative.